Microgrants

 In loving memory of RUX Co-founder Josh May, we will award up to $2,000 in grants to projects that create, document, or present a musical collaboration that bridges rural and urban Kentucky.

 RUX collaborates with institutional, elected, and grantmaking partners to invest in building stronger civic infrastructure in communities across Kentucky.
-We define civic infrastructure as “the places, policies, programs, and practices that undergird strong communities and foster civic engagement, which allows people to connect, work together, solve problems, and participate in their community’s planning for the future.”
+We define civic infrastructure as the places, policies, programs, and practices that undergird strong communities and foster civic engagement, which allows people to connect, work together, solve problems, and participate in their community’s planning for the future.

 Guidelines

-The primary applicant must be an alumni or member of the Kentucky Rural-Urban Exchange (RUX), while the supporting applicants can be alumni, members-at-large, or former/current RUX partners, committee members, or facilities from a RUX host community.
-To become a member of the RUX Membership Program, visit kyrux.org/membership
+Supporting applicants can be alumni, members, or former/current RUX partners, committee members, or facilities from a RUX host community.
+You can become a RUX member at kyrux.org/membership

 Grants must include a partnership between two individuals, two organizations, or an individual and an organization.
 Organizations do not need to be nonprofit, but can be.

-Thank you, sponsors!
+Thank you, 2026 sponsors!

 Stories from Previous Grantees